The HazCom consumer product exemption for cleaning workstations

 How Safety Management Suite Can Help

 The training provisions of the Hazard Communication standard are the most commonly cited paragraphs for general industry employers.
 Delivering effective training to all covered employees, and following up to ensure they remember what they were taught, is critical to staying in compliance.
-The training tools in Safety Management Suite can help you quickly create and deliver the training that employees need.
+The training tools in the J. J. Keller® SAFETY MANAGEMENT SUITE can help you quickly create and deliver the training that employees need.